indielyt/Exploratory-Analyses-/README.md

-# Exploratory_Data_Analysis
+# Exploratory Analysis of Construction Related Numbers

-Useful scripts for exploring data about water or anything else
+Particularly relevant for construction bids and quantities